MicrosoftDocs/power-platform/power-virtual-agents/configure-sso-teams.md

 ## Configure user authentication

 Before you can turn on SSO, you'll need to configure user authentication.
 During this process, you'll create an app registration which you'll use to setup SSO.
-For more information, see [Configure user authentication](configuration-end-user-authentication.md) and follow the steps for manual user authentication using Azure AD v2 as your service provider.
+For more information, see [Configure user authentication with Azure AD](/configuration-authentication-azure-ad.md).

 <!-- Note: the following sections are nearly identical to https://docs.microsoft.com/microsoftteams/platform/tabs/how-to/authentication/tab-sso-register-aad.
 They were mirrored here to give more specific guidance on the values that needed to be entered. -->